quinnoneal/FavWord-Application/README.md

 # FavWord-Application
-Application that puts your favorite singers' most commonly used words from their top 10 hits in a word cloud.
+Application that puts your favorite singers' most commonly used words from their top hits into a frequency-based word cloud chart.

 ## CREDITS:
 ### Unofficial Genius Lyrics API